HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 **Temporary Solution:**
 We recommend downgrading the second Marauder to firmware version [1.21](Assets/esp32_marauder_v1_2_1_20250207_flipper.bin) or [1.62](Assets/esp32_marauder_v1_6_2_20250531_flipper.bin), which have shown better compatibility.

+Based on our testing, Momentum Version 10 (30-04-2025) works well with Marauder firmware 1.2.1.
+Results from other combinations are currently a mixed bag.

 For detailed instructions, please refer to the manual linked below:
 Go to the section “How to upgrade Marauder firmware” → “2nd Set Marauder.”